ward-sphere/web-www/README.md

 # www

 New frontend.
-I decided to go for a single-page application in order to
+I decided to go for a single-page application in order to better modularize my code and learn something fun.

 ## Quick start